tefkah/thesis-writing/If You Cant Loop Back to Your Introduction, Make Shit up in Your Conclusion.md

 ctime: 20210204155921
 ---

-# if you cant loop back to your introduction, make shit up in your conclusion
+# If you cant loop back to your introduction, make shit up in your conclusion

-# Context

 Had a chat with Guido and Ronnie about my thesis, where we discussed my introduction ([[I. Introduction|Proselike introduction v1]]).
 I worry too much about making true the things I put in my introduction.

-# Body

 It doesn't really matter if I make true the things I put in my introduction or not, and it is not wasted effort if I turn out not to be able to loop back around to the introduction.